JDLeongomez/ScholarlyOutput/README.md

 ## How to run it locally

 While this app is available from my (rather slow) personal [Shiny server](https://shiny.jdl-svr.lat/ScholarlyOutput/), if that is too slow or my server is not working, you can always run it locally in your computer with R installed.

-This is very easy: you can simply run the code below in R:
+To do this, you can simply run the code below in R:

 ```R
 library(shiny)